2023 Summer School

 All submissions should ideally be in Word doc or docx format.
 Poets, please include both your poems in one document.

-We will aim to send out offers of places no later than Wednesday 10 May.
+We will aim to send out offers of places no later than Tuesday 29th April.
 Participants will be asked to confirm their places and pay their deposits as soon as possible.

 About our tutors:

 Martina Evans (Poetry | Online) grew up in County Cork and trained in St Vincents Dublin as a radiographer before moving to London in 1988.
 She is the author of twelve books of poetry and prose.
 Now We Can Talk Openly About Men (Carcanet 2018) was shortlisted for the 2019 Irish Times Poetry Now Award, the Pigott Poetry Prize and the Roehampton Poetry Prize and was an Observer, TLS and Irish Times Book of the Year.
 American Mules, (Carcanet 2021) won the Pigott Poetry Prize in 2022 and was a TLS and Sunday Independent Book of the Year for 2021.
-The Coming Thing, a sequel to her narrative poem Petrol (2012) will be published by Carcanet in September 2023.
+The Coming Thing, a sequel to her narrative poem Petrol (2012) was published by Carcanet in 2023.
 She is an Irish Times poetry critic.

 Arnold Thomas Fanning (Non-fiction | Online) has had work published in The Dublin Review, Banshee, gorse, The Lonely Crowd, The Stinging Fly, Correspondences: An Anthology to Call for an End to Direct Provision, Empty House: Poetry and Prose on the Climate Crisis, Show Your Work: Essays from The Dublin Review, & elsewhere.
 His work has also been frequently broadcast on radio, most recently for Keywords on RTÉ Radio 1.
 Mind on Fire: A Memoir of Madness and Recovery, was published in 2018 and shortlisted for the Wellcome Book Prize 2019.